Bijoy Krishna Goswami: Return to society as Acharya Bijoy Krishna

-Life-threatening ailment and meeting with Yogiraj Lokenath Brahmachari
+Meeting with Lokenath Brahmachari

 While a Brahmo Acharya, Gosaiji travelled to Darbhanga, Bihar on 15 May 1887 A.D where he contracted double pneumonia.
-His condition deteriorated, and physicians lost all hope for his life.
-In this crisis, Gosaiji's disciple Shyamacharan Bakshi approached the famous mahatma Lokenath Brahmachari and begged him to save Gosaiji's life - Lokenath Brahmachari later revealed that he was Gosaiji's খুল্লতাত (father's younger brother).
+His condition deteriorated, and physicians lost hope for his life.
+In this crisis, Gosaiji's disciple Shyamacharan Bakshi approached the mahatma Lokenath Brahmachari and begged him to save Gosaiji's life - Lokenath Brahmachari later revealed that he was Gosaiji's খুল্লতাত (father's younger brother).
 Kuladananda Brahmachari, in his journal, writes that while travelling from Goalundo Ghat to Darbhanga; Gosaiji's son Yogjeeban Goswami spotted Lokenath Brahmachari drifting in the air towards Darbhanga.
-Many other disciples of Gosaiji saw Lokenath Brahmachari, Brahmananda Paramahamsa (Gosaiji's Guru) and many other anonymous saints appear and disappear spontaneously near the bedside of the ailing Gosaiji.
+Many other disciples of Gosaiji saw Lokenath Brahmachari, Brahmananda Paramahamsa (Gosaiji's Guru) and other anonymous saints appear and disappear spontaneously near the bedside of the ailing Gosaiji.
 Against all speculations of Gosaiji's demise, Gosaiji regained full health; He arrived at Baradi, Narayanganj on 14 June 1887 A.D to pay his respects to Lokenath Brahmachari.

-Dissociation with Brahmo Samaj and foundation of Dhaka Gendaria Ashram
+Foundation of Dhaka Gendaria Ashram

 Gosaiji's non-sectarian method of conducting the Brahmo Samaj resulted in dissent within the Brahmo Samaj.
 Hardliner Brahmo members began to oppose Gosaiji's induction of Hindu deity worship to the samaj, insistence on Hindu scriptures' infallibility and the importance of a personal guru for spiritual realisation.
-As a result, there was an inevitable clash of opinions between Gosaiji and the hardliners; Gosaiji thus resigned his post of Acharya of the Dhaka Brahmo Samaj on 6 June 1887.
-After living a year in a rented house at Ekrāmpur - Dhaka District; Gosaiji, with financial help from his devotees and disciples, founded the Dhaka Gendaria Ashram on 31 August 1888 - the day coincided with the Janmashtami celebration.
+Gosaiji thus resigned his post of Acharya of the Dhaka Brahmo Samaj on 6 June 1887.
+After living a year in a rented house at Ekrāmpur – Dhaka District; Gosaiji, with financial help from his devotees and disciples, founded the Dhaka Gendaria Ashram on 31 August 1888, the day coincided with the Janmashtami celebration.
 Brahmachari Kuladananda described Gendaria Ashram in his diary as a clearing made on the edges of a wild animal infested wilderness.
 The ashram consisted of a collection of sheds - used as living spaces and kitchen.
 Gosaiji inscribed the following sermon on the wall of the hut where he resided: